 If signs of rupture are seen on an MRI, you should consider implant removal.
-Ultimately, implant removal is a medical decision to be made in consultation with your doctor.

-Additional surgery to your breast and/or implant will be likely over the course of your life.

-You should inform your mammographers about the presence of your implants.

-Your breast implants may interfere with your ability to successfully breastfeed.

-□ TRUE □ FALSE You should perform breast self-examinations monthly and should make sure you know how to distinguish the implant from your breast tissue.

-🗆 TRUE 🗆 FALSE

-Silicone gel-filled breast implants have not been clinically tested in women with autoimmune diseases like lupus or scleroderma.

-If you have serious health problems or conditions such as a weakened immune system or compromised blood supply to the breast you should discuss with your surgeon whether breast surgery is appropriate for you.

-Although rare, there have been reports in the scientific literature providing evidence that the silicone gel fill may move beyond the fibrous capsule and into the breast tissue or away from the breast (gel migration), particularly if the scar capsule is ruptured, causing local complications such as pain and neuropathy.

-🗆 TRUE 🗆 FALSE

-Capsular contracture or hardening of the tissue surrounding the breast implant may result in the need for additional surgery.

-TRUE FALSE

-ADDITIONAL QUESTIONS OR TOPICS I WANT TO DISCUSS WITH MY SURGEON:
+Ultimately, implant removal is a medical decision to be made in consultation with your doctor. ☐ TRUE ☐ FALSE Additional surgery to your breast and/or implant will be likely over the course of your life. ☐ TRUE ☐ FALSE You should inform your mammographers about the presence of your implants. □ TRUE □ FALSE Your breast implants may interfere with your ability to successfully breastfeed. ☐ TRUE ☐ FALSE sure you knov uish 1 minations monthly and should make the implant from your breast tissue.
+FALSE women with a · · ases nave not been clinically tested in like lupus or scleroderma.
+FALSE immune syster discuss with y m or compromise ed bl ether s or conditions such as a weakened lood supply to the breast you should breast surgery is appropriate for you.
+FALSE providing eviding eviding capsul migration), pocomplications dence that the sille and into the barticularly if the scans such as pain ar licon reast car co ports in the scientific literature the gel fill may move beyond the t tissue or away from the breast (gel apsule is ruptured, causing local europathy.
+FALSE implant may re tracture or harde sult in the need fo TRUE of the tissue surrounding the breast ditional surgery.
+FALSE additional questions or topics I want to discuss with my surgeon: